 - Do the following:

 - Select a topic related to the United States that is currently in the news.
 Describe to your counselor what is happening.
 Explain how today's events are related to or affected by the events and values of America's past.

 - For each of the following, describe its adoption, tell about any changes since its adoption, and explain how each one continues to influence Americans today: the flag, the Pledge of Allegiance, the Great Seal of the United States, the motto, and the national anthem.

 - Research your family’s history.
 Find out how various events and situations in American history affected your family.
 If your family immigrated to America, tell the reasons why.
 Share what you find with your counselor.

 - Do TWO of the following:

-- Explain what is meant by the National Register of Historic Places.
-Describe how a property becomes eligible for listing in the National Register of Historic Places.
+- Explain what is meant by the National Register of Historic Places and how a property becomes eligible for listing in the National Register of Historic Places.
 Make a map of your local area, marking the points of historical interest.
 Tell about any National Register properties in your area.
 Share the map with your counselor, and describe the historical points you have indicated.